signalogic/SigSRF_SDK/paTest_readme.md

  * one or more entries include measurment data.
 Some entries may be events, or combinations of events and measurements.
 In the case study example, measurement data include CPU and memory usage, number of current active calls, call setup and tear-down time, etc
  * for training purposes, some logs include the target anomaly, or other error conditions closely associated with the anomaly

-Below is an excerpt from the logs used in the demo:
+Below is an excerpt from the logs used in the demo, with measurement data highlighted:

 &nbsp;<br/>